 Lessons in Financial Literacy

-Money Mentors empowers young people to make conscious choices about their resources, time, and energy.
-We focus on the basics of thinking about money coming in and money going out, and we avoid getting bogged down in details that aren’t relevant or practical.
-We strive for growth and discovery.
-The program offers two options, a multi-week course (more information below) or a weekend workshop.
+Money Mentors is a program of The Actuarial Foundation that empowers young people to make conscious choices about their resources, time, and energy.
+Our mentors work directly with students, focusing on the basics of tracking and strategizing resources coming in and going out.
+We strive for growth and discovery, and we teach the topics that are most practical and salient for the students.
+The program offers two options, a multi-week course (more information below) and a weekend workshop.

 Weekend Workshop: Tutors and students work at a school or community center partner location for a four-hour session, with lunch in between games, activities, and lessons.
 This event covers the Money Mentors core curriculum and introduces students to key resources for financial skills and planning.
 This program option is a one-time, in-depth workshop rather than a multi-week course.